rancher/docs/content/rancher/v2.6/en/installation/cloud-marketplace/aws/adapter-install/_index.md

 > **Note:** If you use shell variables, do not specify quotation marks.
 For example, MY_ACC_NUM=123456789012 will work, but MY_ACC_NUM="123456789012" will fail.

+> **Note:** Accounts using the AWS Marketplace listing for Europe, the Middle East, and Africa (EMEA) will need to specify an additional `--set image.repository=rancher/rancher-csp-adapter-eu` option.
+To see if your account needs this option when installing the adapter, refer to the usage instructions of the marketplace listing.

 {{% tabs %}}
 {{% tab "Let's Encrypt/ Public Certificate Authority" %}}